 Hi, I’m Michal.
 Welcome to my new website.

 I am a reproductive health educator, consultant, and trainer.
-My background is in public health and women’s reproductive health.
+My background is in public-community health and women’s reproductive health.
 I specialize in fertility education, breastfeeding, contraception and achieving pregnancy, sexuality, and holistic self-care.
 For 35 years, I have taught the Sympto-Thermal Method (STM) of Fertility Awareness to nearly 3000 clients, including hundreds of breastfeeding moms and hundreds of clients coping with hormonal imbalances like PCO.
 I work with diverse clients, in English and in Hebrew, leading workshops and offering private consultations from home and online, around the world.

 I have been training Fertility Awareness Educators (FAE’s) in Israel since 2006, and I may begin teaching internationally, in English next year (2022).
 My training program is recognized by AFAP.
 I collaborate with colleagues on three continents and with health professionals and practitioners across a broad spectrum of disciplines.